IhorBatin/InfiniteRainbow/README.md

 # Infinite Rainbow
 An 'infinite' random color generator & scroller app.
-Allows you to get RGB and Hexdecimal value of colors you see in the list.
+Allows you to get RGB and Hexadecimal value of colors you see in the list.